Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Example: Calculating the saltation matrix for a ball dropping on a slanted surface

 \subsection{Dynamics definition}

 Here, the system's dynamics are summarized for the 2D point mass, with an in-depth derivation for a general rigid body system given in Sec.~\ref{sec:saltcommon}.
 The horizontal and vertical positions as well as their velocities are defined to be the states of the system, $x = [q^T,\dot{q}^T]^T = [q_1,q_2,\dot{q}_1,\dot{q}_2]^T$.
-The ball has mass $m$ and acceleration due to gravity $a_g$.
+The ball has mass $m$ and the magnitude of the acceleration due to gravity is $a_g$.
 For the sake of demonstrating how inputs are handled, the ball is fully actuated with control inputs along the configuration coordinates $[u_1,u_2]^T$.
+In this section, we consider only plastic impact, though in Sec.~\ref{sec:elastic} we consider elastic impact.
 Two cases of friction are considered, one that assume frictionless sliding when in contact with the surface (i.e.\ the kinetic friction coefficient is zero, $\mu_k=0$) and one where the friction is sufficient to prevent sliding, i.e.\ the ball sticks to a spot.
+For these cases we define three domains: the unconstrained mode U, the constrained sliding mode S (where the ball can slide tangentially along the constraint surface), and a fully constrained mode C (where velocity is zero).